j4ym0/nextcloud-tv-show-namer/README.md

 ## Getting a personal API Key for TMDB
 This product uses the TMDB API but is not endorsed or certified by TMDB.

-As of v1.0.0 you do not need your own API Key to use the TMDB datasource.
-If you would like to use your own API Key, enter it in datasource.
+As of v1.0.0 you do not need your own API Key to use the TMDB data source.
+If you would like to use your own API Key, enter it in data source.

  - Signup for an account with [themoviedb.org](https://www.themoviedb.org/signup) at https://www.themoviedb.org/signup
  - [Click here for api page](https://www.themoviedb.org/settings/api) or